Skip to content

 What unites the collection is southern light, working wine country, and the calendar that comes with it.
 Outdoor dining is reliable from May through October.
 Many of these estates produce their own Languedoc, Minervois, or La Clape wine, so appellation bottles can reach the wedding table from the estate cellar.
 Catering models vary: some properties run an in-house kitchen, others hold a preferred-supplier list, and several welcome the caterer of your choice.

 Each château works with couples arriving from the UK, the United States, Australia, Canada, and Ireland, with English-speaking planning support and civil-pathway guidance for couples handling the legal marriage at home.
-Use the comparison table below to filter the 14 estates by sub-region, capacity, and accommodation.
+Use the comparison table below to filter by sub-region, capacity, and accommodation.
 For the broader directory, see our wedding venues in France pillar; for the eastern half of the south, see château wedding venues in Provence.
+For style sub-cuts, see our vineyard wedding venues in France and all-inclusive château wedding packages guides.

 In brief

 A South of France château wedding is a sole-use celebration at a privately owned historic estate, with on-site sleeping for the wedding party and English-speaking planning support.
-We list 14 châteaux across Occitanie, from the Aude to Gascony, with venue hire from €4,200 to €60,000.
+The châteaux gathered here run across Occitanie, from the Aude to Gascony, each offered for a full sole-use weekend in working wine country.

 Key facts at a glance